 Dyson stick vacuum cleaners

-The 227265-01 V8 Absolute+ handstick vacuum is one of its flagship handstick models.
-It’s equipped with a battery life of up to 40 minutes and boasts two-tiers of cyclone chambers for increased airflow.
-It comes with an extensive number of accessories including a crevice tool, mini soft dusting brush, combination tool, mini motorised tool, soft roller cleaner head and direct drive cleaner head.
-Dyson’s V8 Absolute+ model also features a max power mode for up to 7 minutes of high suction power and a HEPA filtration system to capture allergens while you vacuum.
+The Dyson Cyclone V10 handstick vacuum is one of its flagship handstick models.
+It’s equipped with 125,000RPM spin speed and a battery life of up to 60 minutes.
+However, this time decreases significantly when used on high power modes.
+It comes with an extensive number of accessories including a crevice tool, mini soft dusting brush, combination tool, mini motorhead tool, soft roller cleaner head and direct drive cleaner head.
+While this model will cost you $999, the previous V8 Absolute+ handstick vacuum is also one to look out for, being equipped with a battery life of up to 40 minutes and boasted for two-tiers of cyclone chambers for increased airflow.

 7 products available through Appliances Online